Skip to content

 API

 This document describes the API endpoints used to interact with Pirsch.
 The easiest way to get started is to use one of the client SDKs.
-If you're looking for how to integrate Pirsch into your backend to monitor traffic, please see the server-side integration.
+If you're looking for how to integrate Pirsch into your backend to collect traffic, please see the server-side integration.

 INFO